stpd1/stpd/README.md

-# STPD Calc
+# STPD language
 ## Introduction
 STPD is a toy minimalistic programming language for engineering calculations.
 Its main characteristics are:
+- stack RPN based (no PEMDAS and parenthesis needed);
-- array-oriented (most functions broadcast on arrays);
+- array oriented (most functions automatically works on arrays);
 - homoiconicity (language expressions are written as arrays);
 - support for quick units of measurement conversion.
-Array literals are enclosed in parenthesis and list of tokens separated by whitespace.
-Array data in (...) evaluate to itseld, expressions (...)! are evaluated per token.
-Basic types are numbers, strings (evaluate to themselves) and symbols (evaluate builtin or user expression).
-User expression evaluation introduces a new child environment.
+An STPD array literal is a list of tokens separated by whitespace and enclosed in parenthesis.
+Arrays can represent data (evaluate to themselves) or expressions (each token is evaluated with reference to the stack).
+Tokens can be numbers, strings or symbols (references to expressions).
+Expressions are evaluated with reference to the global environment (symbol definitions object).
+User defined expression are evaluated in a new child environment (i.e. new definitions inside them are local to themselves).
 ## Examples
 ### Data types
-Data types are numbers, symbols, strings and arrays (quoted () or evaluated ()!).
-They map to corresponding Javascript data types.
+Data types are numbers, strings and symbols (each maps to the corresponding Javascript data type).
+Numbers and strings always evaluate to themselves and are pushed on the stack.
-Number literals with units suffix are parsed to corresponding SI value.
-Compound units are supported but dimensions are not checked!!!.
+Number literals with units suffix are converted to corresponding SI value (unit is not preserved and dimensions are not checked!!!).
+Compound units, with numerator and denominator, are supported.
+Symbols evaluate:
+- to themselves and are pushed on the stack in data arrays;
+- to builtin function excecution or user defined expression evaluation in expression arrays.

 ```
 1  ->  STACK: (1)
 1.33e-3  ->  STACK: (0.001330)